 Meet Our Staff

-Dennis is assisted in the care of the horses and the tours of the facility by Erin Mahoney and stallion manager Gabrielle Gonzales.
+Dennis and Erin are assisted in the care of the horses, property, and the tours of the facility by stallion manager Gabrielle Gonzales, Taylor Mulholland and our team of volunteers: Don & Janet Gouldsmith, Kayla Leon, Stevie, and Trish.

-Located on 40 acres in Ocala, Florida, Gypsy Gold’s facility features a 14 stall show barn, and a 12 stall bedding-free barn, surrounded by 19 lush paddocks dotted with ancient granddaddy oaks draped in Spanish moss.
-Private trails, hilltop views and many gorgeous backdrops are here for four of the remaining foundation herd of the Gypsy Vanner Horse.
+Located on 40 acres in Ocala, Florida, Gypsy Gold’s facility features a 14 stall show barn, and a 12 stall bedding-free barn, surrounded by 21 lush paddocks dotted with ancient granddaddy oaks draped in Spanish moss.
+Private trails, hilltop views and many gorgeous backdrops are here for the remaining foundation herd of Gypsy Vanner’s.
 Beautiful Fair Hill is the final resting place for America’s first and most famous Gypsy Vanner Horses.